vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

       image: "${{ matrix.containers }}"
       options: "${{ matrix.container_arg }}"
 ```
-- Here we are Dynamic pass the os, containers, container_agr using matrix.
-You can have more info [here](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container).
+- This is very important to pass the GITHUB_TOKEN to have a working workflow.
+So, that authentication is done on behalf of GitHub Actions.
+You can have look to [GITHUB_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 ```yml
 - name: "MLops"
         env:
           repo_token: "${{ secrets.GITHUB_TOKEN }}"
 ```
-- This is very important to pass the GITHUB_TOKEN to have a working workflow.
-So, that authentication is done on behalf of GitHub Actions.
-You can have look to [GITHUB_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+- This is our final run command to have our Model is to be run on the runner.

 ```yml
 run: |
       # Your ML workflow goes here, you can pass your variable name
       "python train.py"
 ```
-- This is our final run command to have our Model is to be run on the runner.

 ### Configuration of GPU on self-hosted runner using Cirun

 To configure your GPUs using self-hosted runner see [Cirun Configuration](https://docs.cirun.io/reference/yaml#gpu-gpu).